FEASTorg/FEASTorg.github.io/_pages/projects.md

 - [ProtoKit](/protokit/)

-  **ProtoKit** provides prototyping tools and utilities for rapid development and testing of FEAST-compatible hardware and software components.
+  **ProtoKit** is an open-source collection of protoboards, stripboards, expansion boards, and layout boards with configured footprints and trace routing.
+Designed in KiCad to support rapid electronics prototyping and customization.

 - [DevBoardDepot](/devboarddepot/)

-  **DevBoardDepot** is a collection of development boards, reference designs, and evaluation platforms that demonstrate FEAST implementation patterns and facilitate system development.
+  **DevBoardDepot** is an open-source collection of MCU development boards and kits, designed in KiCad for streamlined embedded development, testing, and prototyping.